The Cosmic Man: Distribution

 The movie was distributed in the US by Allied Artists and in the UK by Associated British-Pathé.

-According to American science film historian Bill Warren, The Cosmic Man played on a double-bill with House on Haunted Hill (1959) "in Los Angeles at least."
+According to American science fiction film historian Bill Warren, The Cosmic Man played on a double-bill with House on Haunted Hill (1959) in February 1959 "in Los Angeles at least."
 A contemporary but undated newspaper advertisement for the Division Street Theatre in Portland, Oregon shows The Cosmic Man paired with Undersea Girl (1959).
 And the film was playing at the Hayward Theatre in Hayward, California on 18 August 1959, according to an advertisement in that day's Hayward Daily Review newspaper.

 The Cosmic Man was released on DVD in the UK by First Class Films in 1996, with the same U-cert that the BBFC had granted the theatrical film, although the DVD's running time of approximately 69 minutes is three minutes shorter than that of the movie.

 In the US, Image Entertainment released the film three times: as a single DVD in 2000; as a two-disc set with Stranger from Venus (1954) in 2003; and in a three-disc set with Stranger from Venus and The Fying Saucer (1950).